Completed cohomology of Shimura curves and a p-adic Jacquet-Langlands correspondence: Completed cohomology of Shimura curves

 \subsection{Mazur's principle and the Jacquet functor}

-After taking locally analytic vectors and applying Emerton's locally analytic Jacquet functor (see \cite{MR2292633}) we can prove a variant of Theorem \ref{mazprin}.
+Recall that given an admissible Banach $G(\Q_p)$-representation $V$ over $\ep$ (for example, the extension to $\ep$ of a $\varpi$-adically admissible $G(\Q_p)$-representation over $\OO_\pf$), Schneider and Tei\-telbaum \cite[\S 7]{STei} define a functor by passing to the locally $\Q_p$-analytic vectors $V^{an}$.
+This functor is exact \cite[Theorem 7.1]{STei}.
 We let $B$ denote the Borel subgroup of $G(\Q_p)$ consisting of upper triangular matrices, and let $T$ denote the maximal torus contained in $B$.
-We then have a locally analytic Jacquet functor $J_B$ as defined in \cite{MR2292633}, which can be applied to the space of locally analytic vectors $(V)^{an}$ of an admissible continuous Banach $E[G(\Q_p)]$-representation $V$.
-The following lemma follows from Proposition \ref{galfac}, but we give a more elementary separate proof. \begin{lemma} Let $\lambda:\T(\up)\rightarrow E$ be a system of Hecke eigenvalues such that $\lambda$ occurs in $J_B(\widetilde{H}^1_D(\up,E)^{an})$.
-Suppose the attached Galois representation $\rho$ is absolutely irreducible.Then there is a non-zero $\Gal(\overline{F}/F)$-equivariant map (necessarily an embedding, since $\rho$ is irreducible) \end{lemma} \begin{proof} To abbreviate notation we let $M$ denote $J_B(\widetilde{H}^1_D(\up,E)^{an})$.
+We then have a locally analytic Jacquet functor $J_B$ as defined in \cite{MR2292633}, which can be applied to the space of locally analytic vectors $V^{an}$ of an admissible continuous Banach $E[G(\Q_p)]$-representation $V$.
+Since the locally analytic Jacquet functor is left exact, the composition of passing to locally analytic vectors and then applying the Jacquet functor is left exact.
+For brevity, we will also denote this composition by $J_B$.
+The following lemma follows from Proposition \ref{galfac}, but we give a more elementary separate proof. \begin{lemma} Let $\lambda:\T(\up)\rightarrow E$ be a system of Hecke eigenvalues such that $\lambda$ occurs in $J_B(\widetilde{H}^1_D(\up,E))$.
+Suppose the attached Galois representation $\rho$ is absolutely irreducible.Then there is a non-zero $\Gal(\overline{F}/F)$-equivariant map (necessarily an embedding, since $\rho$ is irreducible) \end{lemma} \begin{proof} To abbreviate notation we let $M$ denote $J_B(\widetilde{H}^1_D(\up,E))$.
 Since $M$ is an essentially admissible $T$ representation, the system of Hecke eigenvalues $\lambda$ occurs in the $\chi$-isotypic subspace $M^\chi$ for some continuous character $\chi$ of $T$.
-So (again by essential admissibility) $M^{\chi,\lambda}$ is a non-zero finite dimensional $\Gal(\overline{F}/F)$-representation over $E$, and therefore by the Eichler-Shimura relations (as in section 10.3 of \cite{carmauv}) and the irreducibility of $\rho$ the desired embedding exists. \end{proof} \begin{theorem} Suppose that the system of Hecke eigenvalues $\lambda:\T(\up)\rightarrow E$ occurs in $J_B(\widetilde{H}^1_D(\up,E)^{an})$, that the attached Galois representation is unramified at $\q$, with $\rho(Frob_\q)$ not a scalar, and that the reduction is irreducible.
-Then $\lambda$ occurs in $J_B(\widetilde{H}^1_D(U^p,E)^{an})$. \end{theorem} \begin{proof} We take $\rho$ as in the statement of the theorem.
-Let $\m$ be the maximal ideal of $\T(\up)$ attached to $\overline{\rho}$, and let $\mathscr{P}$ be the prime ideal of $\T(\up)$ attached to $\rho$, so applying Lemma \ref{galembed} gives an embedding Our aim is to show that $J_B(\widetilde{H}^1_D(U^p,E)^{an}_{\rhobar})[\mathscr{P}]\ne 0$.
-Let $\T(\up)^*$ denote the finite ring extension of $\T(\up)$ obtained by adjoining the operator $\mathsf{U}_\q$.
+So (again by essential admissibility) $M^{\chi,\lambda}$ is a non-zero finite dimensional $\Gal(\overline{F}/F)$-representation over $E$, and therefore by the Eichler-Shimura relations (as in section 10.3 of \cite{carmauv}) and the irreducibility of $\rho$ the desired embedding exists. \end{proof} \begin{lemma} The natural embedding has image equal to $J_B(\widetilde{H}^1_D(\up,E)_{\rhobar})^{I_\q}$. \end{lemma} \begin{proof} As remarked above, the composition of the Jacquet functor with passing to locally analytic vectors is a left exact functor.
+On the other hand, the action of $I_\q$ on $\widetilde{H}^1_D(\up,E)$ factors through the tame inertia group, since this is so on each of the finite $\OO_\pf/\varpi^s$-modules Hence, we can think of the $I_\q$-invariants of $\widetilde{H}^1_D(\up,E)_{\rhobar}$ as the kernel of $\tau-1 \in E[G_\q]$ acting on the representation, where $\tau$ is a lift of a generator of tame inertia.
+Since left exact functors preserve kernels, we obtain the statement of the lemma. \end{proof} \begin{theorem} Suppose that the system of Hecke eigenvalues $\lambda:\T(\up)\rightarrow E$ occurs in $J_B(\widetilde{H}^1_D(\up,E))$, that the attached Galois representation is unramified at $\q$, with $\rho(Frob_\q)$ not a scalar, and that the reduction is irreducible.
+Then $\lambda$ occurs in $J_B(\widetilde{H}^1_D(U^p,E))$. \end{theorem} \begin{proof} We take $\rho$ as in the statement of the theorem.
+Let $\m$ be the maximal ideal of $\T(\up)$ attached to $\overline{\rho}$, and let $\mathscr{P}$ be the prime ideal of $\T(\up)$ attached to $\rho$, so applying Lemma \ref{galembed} gives an embedding Our aim is to show that $J_B(\widetilde{H}^1_D(U^p,E)_{\rhobar})[\mathscr{P}]\ne 0$.
+Let $\T(\up)^*$ denote the finite ring extension of $\T(\up)$ obtained by adjoining the operator $T_\q$.
 Since $\rho$ is irreducible there is a prime $\mathscr{P}^*$ of $\T(\up)^*$ such that there is an embedding By Propositions \ref{prop:es} and \ref{unramred} and Lemma \ref{oldred} there is a short exact sequence